 In addition to this, Goliath was not an isolated individual with “gigantism.”
 His own family, likewise, were giants!

-2 Samuel 21 describes the slaying of four giants fielded by the Philistines at the time of David: Ishbibenob (verses 15-17); Saph (verse 18); Lahmi, brother of Goliath (verse 19; 1 Chronicles 20:5); the fourth, an unnamed individual (2 Samuel 21:20-21).
+2 Samuel 21 describes the slaying of four giants fielded by the Philistines at the time of David: Ishbibenob (verses 15-17); Saph (verse 18); Lahmi, brother of Goliath (verse 19; 1 Chronicles 20:5); and a fourth, unnamed individual (2 Samuel 21:20-21).
 The passage concludes: “These four were born to the giant in Gath” (verse 22).
 Repeat statements are made in both parallel chapters that these were “children of the giant.”

 This word “giant” used here is the Hebrew word Rephaim.
 It is translated often as “giants.”
 But as a proper noun, it refers to a Canaanite class of giants—the Rephaim or Rephaites (similar to another such family, the Anakim—”sons of Anak,” the giant).
-And this word, Rephaim, is the same word used for the giants discussed in Deuteronomy 2!
+And this word, Rephaim, is the same particular word used for the giants discussed in Deuteronomy 2!
 From the Jewish Publication Society translation of Deuteronomy 2: “That also is accounted a land of Rephaim: Rephaim dwelt therein beforetime … tall, as the Anakim …” (verses 20-21).
 2 Samuel 21 and 1 Chronicles 20 account that these mighty individuals, related to Goliath and fielded by the Philistines, were “sons of the Rapha,” singular.
 (Note also a circa 1200 b.c.e.
 Canaanite tablet from the northern Syrian city of Ugarit that mentions, in the same etymological form, a deified great king Rapiu.)

 One of the key locations highlighted in the Bible as being occupied by the Canaanite Rephaim is a place called the “Valley of Rephaim,” on the west side of Jerusalem.
 And who do we find occupying this territory during the time of King David?
 Philistines (Joshua 18:16; 1 Samuel 5:18).

 These giants, including Goliath, were known as Rephaim.
-Yet they were likewise referred to as “Philistines” (note also the connection Macalister made between the Philistines and Rephaim).
+Yet they were likewise referred to as “Philistines.”
+(Note also the connection Macalister made between the Philistines and Rephaim.)
 This again points to the title Philistines as a more general and inclusive grouping of people applied to a territory, not simply an ethnicity.
 And therein lies the rub.

 The Answer Is All Around